 Therefore, you must proceed to unlock the Drive Image using the “manage-bde” command line utility.

-Typing, for example, the command: “manage-bde -unlock D: -RecoveryPassword <recovery-key>”, the drive will be unlocked (see images below).
+Typing the command: “manage-bde -unlock D: -RecoveryPassword <recovery-key>”, the drive will be unlocked (see images below).

 Once BitLocker protection is removed from the volume, it will be possible to proceed with the recovery operations as indicated in the article Restore a Drive Image Backup (system recovery) with Iperius.